siavava/portfolio/content/projects/deep-learning/adversarial.md

 examples — climbing from about **23%** to **41%**, while clean accuracy rises to about **82%**.
 The persistent gap between the two is the point.

-**A separate augmentation sweep.** A second experiment fine-tunes a pretrained ResNet-18 (its head swapped for a `512 → 64 → 20` classifier with dropout $p = 0.5$) on a 20-class flowers dataset under four augmentation pipelines of increasing strength — resized crop; plus horizontal flip; plus 30-degree rotation; plus color jitter — at 10, 30, and 50 epochs.
+A separate experiment fine-tunes a pretrained ResNet-18 (its head swapped for a `512 → 64 → 20` classifier with
+dropout $p = 0.5$) on a 20-class flowers dataset under four augmentation pipelines of increasing strength — resized crop; plus horizontal flip; plus 30-degree rotation; plus color jitter — at 10, 30, and 50 epochs.